robthomson/rotorflight-lua-ethos-suite/README.md

 -   **Deploy & Launch** – Pushes scripts to the default simulator

--   **Deploy & Launch [minify]** – Pushes scripts to the default simulator and minifies the files using luamin

 -   **Deploy & Choose** – Pushes scripts to the selected simulator

--   **Deploy & Choose [minify]** – Pushes scripts to the selected simulator and minifies the files using luamin

 -   **Deploy Radio** – Pushes scripts to the radio

--   **Deploy Radio [minify]** – Pushes scripts to the radio and minifies the files using luamin
+-   **Deploy Radio and  Debug** – Pushes scripts to the radio and starts serial console

 ----------